akthammomani/MAXELLA-APP-Movies-Tensorflow-Recommenders-TFRS/README.md

 </p>

+## 2. Problem Statement

+This Project is all about how to successfully formulate a recommendation engine, the difference between implicit and explicit feedback and how to build a movie recommendation system with TensorFlow and TFRS.

+**Context**

+Google/YouTube is all about connecting people to the movies/videos they love.
+To help customers find those movies, they developed world-class movie recommendation system called TensorFlow Recommender (TFRS).
+Its job is to predict whether someone will enjoy a movie based on how much they liked or disliked other movies.
+Google/YouTube uses those predictions to make personal videos recommendations based on each user’s unique tastes.

+**Criteria Of Success**

+Be apple to successfully build a Movie Recommendation engine with the highest possible retrieval accuracy (Predicting Movies) AND with the lowest Loss/RMSE (Ranking Movies)

+**Constraints**

+TensorFlow Recommender (TFRS) is a brand new package where there’s very low used cases, so for the success of this project there will be plenty of research involved to successfully complete this project.

 ## Dataset:

 **Movie Lens** contains a set of movie ratings from the MovieLens website, a movie recommendation service.
 This dataset was collected and maintained by [GroupLens](https://grouplens.org/) , a research group at the University of Minnesota.
 There are 5 versions included: "25m", "latest-small", "100k", "1m", "20m".
 In all datasets, the movies data and ratings data are joined on "movieId".
 The 25m dataset, latest-small dataset, and 20m dataset contain only movie data and rating data.
 The 1m dataset and 100k dataset contain demographic data in addition to movie and rating data.